What will my Research Transcripts look like – A Research Transcription Example

 Facilitator: Hello, I am the facilitator.

-Male: Hello, I am an interviewee with a male voice, the first time I speak I introduce myself as Robert.
+Speaker: Hello, I am an interviewee and the first time I speak I introduce myself as Robert.

-Female: Hello, I am an interviewee with a female voice.
+Speaker: Hello, I am an interviewee with a voice that sounds different from both Robert and Speaker 2.

-Male: Hello, I am an interviewee with a male voice.
-I could be one of the two males who have already spoken or a new participant.
+Speaker: Hello, I am an interviewee and I could be one of the three interviewees who have already spoken or a new participant.

 Example 2: